+CHAPTER -- ----------------

-CHAPTER PRESENT S THE FOLLOWING INFORMATION FOR REVIEW BY THE GOVERNING BOARD Submit to: p@tennesseecraft.org and execdirector@tennesseecraft.org each quarter, 12 days prior to the Tennessee Craft Governing Board Meeting re online at: cognitoforms.com/TennesseeCraft1/QuarterlyChapterReport Chapter board representatives: please read the prompts and replace them with information about your chapter.
+PRESENTS THE FOLLOWING INFORMATION FOR REVIEW BY THE GOVERNING BOARD membership@tennesseecraft.org and execdirector@tennesseecraft.org each quarter, on the 1st day of the month of the Tennessee Craft Governing Board Meeting or complete online at: cognitoforms.com/TennesseeCraft1/QuarterlyChapterReport

+Submit to:

+Chapter board representatives: please read the prompts and replace them with information about your chapter.

 ARTIST ANECDOTE: Share a brief story about a recent success of one of your members and the role your chapter played in his/her accomplishment {attach pictures, if any}.

 EVENTS + MEETINGS: Provide a brief description of all planned events and meetings that have transpired this quarter {attach pictures, if any}.
 How many members attended each event?
 Each meeting?
 How many members of the public participated in/attended your events?

 UPCOMING EVENTS: What events and meetings do you have coming up?
 Share a brief description of each and we'll work to promote your efforts from the Tennessee Craft state office.

 PARTNERSHIPS: Have you developed any formal or informal relationships with area art organizations, schools or businesses?
 What do those look like?

 COMMUNITY: How is your chapter connecting with the community?
 Examples?

-Please list all leaders in your chapter.
+LEADERSHIP: Please list all leaders in your chapter.
 See the examples below.